 Is in violation of provisions of the Secure and Fair Enforcement (SAFE) Mortgage Licensing Act of 2008 (12 U.S.C.
 5101 et seq.) or its equivalent under state law, including all Nationwide Multistate Licensing System and Registry requirements.

-I certify that, to the best of my knowledge and after conducting a reasonable investigation, during the three-year period preceding the date of this application for FHA approval, neither the Mortgagee nor any officer, partner, director, principal, manager, supervisor, loan processor, loan underwriter, or loan originator currently employed or retained by the Mortgagee, was refused, or had revoked, any license necessary to conduct normal operations in the real estate or mortgage loan industry.
+I certify that, to the best of my knowledge and after conducting a reasonable investigation, during the three-year period preceding the date of this application for FHA approval, neither the Mortgagee nor any officer, partner, director, principal, manager, supervisor, loan processor, loan underwriter, or loan originator currently employed by or under contract with the Mortgagee, was refused, or had revoked, any license necessary to conduct normal operations in the real estate or mortgage loan industry.

-I certify that, to the best of my knowledge and after conducting a reasonable investigation, during the 3-year period preceding the date of this application for FHA approval, neither the Mortgagee nor any officer, partner, director, principal, manager, supervisor, loan processor, loan underwriter, or loan originator employed or retained by the Mortgagee:
+I certify that, to the best of my knowledge and after conducting a reasonable investigation, during the 3-year period preceding the date of this application for FHA approval, neither the Mortgagee nor any officer, partner, director, principal, manager, supervisor, loan processor, loan underwriter, or loan originator employed by or under contract with the Mortgagee:

 Was convicted of, indicted for, or otherwise criminally or civilly charged by a governmental entity (federal, state or local) with commission of fraud or a criminal offense in connection with obtaining, attempting to obtain, or performing a public transaction or contract under a public transaction;